Labeling Trick: A Theory of Using Graph Neural Networks for Multi-Node Representation Learning: Experiments

 \textbf{Results and discussion.} We present the main results in Table~\ref{ogb3}.
 Firstly, we can see that GAE methods without labeling trick do not always outperform non-GNN methods.
-For example, on \texttt{ogbl-ppa} and \texttt{ogbl-collab}, simple heuristics CN and AA outperform plain GAE methods by large margins, which indicates that GAE methods cannot learn common neighbors due to learning node representations independently.
-However, when GNNs are enhanced by labeling trick, they are able to beat heuristics.
+For example, on \texttt{ogbl-ppa} and \texttt{ogbl-collab}, simple heuristics CN and AA outperform plain GAE methods by large margins.
+This suggests that GAE methods cannot even learn simple neighborhood-overlap-based heuristics, verifying our argument in Introduction.
+In contrast, when GNNs are enhanced by labeling trick, they are able to beat heuristics.
 With labeling trick, GNN methods achieve new state-of-the-art performance on 3 out of 4 datasets.
-In particular, our implementation of SEAL outperforms GAE and positional embedding methods, sometimes by surprisingly large margins.
+In particular, we observe that SEAL outperforms GAE and positional embedding methods, sometimes by surprisingly large margins.
 For example, in the challenging \texttt{ogbl-ppa} graph, SEAL achieves an Hits@100 of 48.80, which is \textbf{87\%-195\% higher} than GAE methods without using labeling trick.
-On \texttt{ogbl-ppa}, \texttt{ogbl-collab} and \texttt{ogbl-citation2}, labeling trick methods achieve new state-of-the-art results.
+On \texttt{ogbl-ppa}, \texttt{ogbl-collab} and \texttt{ogbl-citation2}, labeling trick methods also achieve state-of-the-art results.

 Despite obtaining the best results on three datasets, we observe that labeling trick methods do not perform well on \texttt{ogbl-ddi}. \texttt{ogbl-ddi} is considerably denser than the other graphs.
 It has 4,267 nodes and 1,334,889 edges, resulting in an average node degree of 500.5.
 In \texttt{ogbl-ddi}, labeling trick methods fall behind GAE methods using trainable node embeddings.
-One possible reason is that \texttt{ogbl-ddi} is so dense that a practical GNN with limited expressive power is hard to inductively learn any meaningful structural patterns.
-An interesting topic is thus how to improve GNN's structural link representation learning ability on dense graphs, which we leave for future work.

-We present more ablation experiments in Appendix~\ref{ablation} to study the power of different labeling tricks, the effect of subgraph pooling, and the number of hops/layers, etc.
+One possible explanation is that \texttt{ogbl-ddi} is so dense that a practical GNN with \textit{limited expressive power} is hard to inductively learn any meaningful structural patterns.
+In comparison, the transductive way of learning free-parameter node embeddings makes GAEs no longer focus on learning inductive structural patterns, but focus on learning node embeddings.
+The added parameters also greatly increase GAEs' model capacity.
+An interesting future topic is to study how to improve labeling tricks' performance on dense graphs.
+Appendix~\ref{ablation} presents more ablation experiments to study the power of different labeling tricks, the effect of subgraph pooling, and the number of hops/layers.